7. Registering background listeners

 ) { flutterEngine in

-// flutterEngine is the environment where your Dart callback runs
+// flutterEngine is the environment where your Dart callback runs.

-// GeneratedPluginRegistrant is generated by the Flutter tool
+// GeneratedPluginRegistrant is generated by the Flutter tool and registers

 GeneratedPluginRegistrant.register(with: flutterEngine)